metacman/Udemy-Git/README.md

 This repo is used to store files for several different Udemy courses.

-The list below shows the Udemy courses completed using this repo.
+The list below shows the names of the Udemy courses completed using this repo.

 ### Git
 1. Command Line Essentials: Git Bash for Windows